-Members having a health emergency who cannot get to a Molina approved Provider are directed to do the following:
+Members having a health Emergency who cannot get to a Molina approved Provider are directed to do the following:

-- Go to the nearest hospital or facility
+- Go to the nearest emergency room.

-- Call the number on Mollina Member ID card
+- Call the number on Molina Member ID card.

-- Call Member's PCP and follow-up within 24 to 48 hours
+- Call Member's PCP and follow-up within 24 to 48 hours.